Installing the Kubos SDK¶

 The Kubos SDK is a term used to describe all of the components used to build and run a Kubos project on a target device:

-- Kubos source modules - The individual components of the APIs, services, and mission applications
+- Kubos source modules - the individual components of the operating systems, hardware abstraction layers, and APIs

 How Does The SDK Work?¶

 Vagrant is a command-line based tool that abstracts the virtualization provider into a simple-to-use interface.
-Vagrant supports a variety of providers (VirtualBox, VmWare, Parallels, etc.) but right now the Kubos SDK only supports VirtualBox, a free cross-platform virtualization provider.
+Vagrant supports a variety of providers (VirtualBox, VmWare, Parallels, etc.) but right now the Kubos SDK only supports VirtualBox.

 The Kubos SDK has several hardware requirements, including: